-This page is only for customers with the new version of the Google Maps APIs Premium Plan, which became available in January 2016.
+This page is only for customers with the new version of the Google Maps Platform Premium Plan, which became available in January 2016.

 Have the Premium Plan or a previous license?

 > In the Google Cloud Support Portal, click Maps: Usage Report on the left.

 > Does the ID at the top of the report have the following format?